 General Institutional Information

-Student complaints concerning alleged failures by UTS to comply with the requirements of FERPA can be filed with the U.S. Department of Education.
+Student complaints concerning alleged failures by HJI to comply with the requirements of FERPA can be filed with the U.S. Department of Education.
 The name and address of the Office that administers FERPA are:

 Family Policy Compliance Office

 U.S. Department of Education

 Washington, DC 20202.

 MSCHE (Middle States Commission on Higher Education)